Rebatching Soap

 I must admit that half way through the process, I thought I had failed.

-It looked like an ugly mess and I was ready to call it quits but I followed through and put the mix into the mold anyway and let it cool.
+It looked like an ugly mess and I was ready to call it quits but I followed through and put the mix into the mould anyway and let it cool.

 The resulting cut soaps were surprisingly smooth and the color wasn't too bad either.

-Next time I will pay more attention to the colors of soap I'm using and how they will blend together.
-Adding a little yellow or blue colorant would have brightened up the green nicely I think.
+Next time I will try to pay more attention to the colours of soap I'm using and how they will blend together.
+Adding a little yellow or blue colourant would have brightened up the green nicely I think.

-I found this method much easier than the standard stove top method and the oven method.
+I found this method to be much easier than the standard stove top method.

-- Turn on the crockpot to high (or lower if it will burn) and put the lid on the pot.
+Turn on the crockpot to high (or lower if you think it will burn) and put the lid on the pot.

-- You'll want to work quickly so the mix doesn't cool before you get it all in the mold.
+When it is blended, spoon it into your mould.
+You'll want to work quickly so the mix doesn't cool too much before you get it all in the mould.

-- Once it has cooled completely, it can be cut and cured as usual.
+Once it has cooled completely, it can be cut and cured until the soap is hard enough to use.

-Rebatching soap is definately not my preferred method of soapmaking but it's nice to know that I can repair a batch of soap, if necessary, rather than throw it away.
+Re-batching soap may not be my preferred method of soap making but it's nice to know that I can repair a batch of soap if necessary.

 I would suggest using this method for hand milling small amounts of soap scraps.
 You can only fit so much into a ziplock bag.

-- Grate up your soap scraps and mix up to blend different colors.
+Grate up your soap scraps and mix up to blend different colours.
 Be aware of the possible color combination results. ie. Pink and green will make brown.
 Yellow and blue will make green.

 If the soap is really dry, you may want to add a small amount of water.
 One or two tablespoons should be enough.